 Let’s break down what the fractional CFO cost is, what outsourced CFO services this cost includes, and why fractional CFOs are good for business.

-Fractional CFO costs are determined by needs
+Fractional CFO costs are determined by the needs

 Every client will have different needs, and fractional CFO costs will be determined based on those needs.

 To determine needs, a fractional CFO will review company financials and CEO goals.
 This will help them figure out how much time and what type of services will be required.
-Upon doing so, they can establish cost and how services will be charged.
+Upon doing so, they can establish costs and how services will be charged.
 This is usually broken down into two categories: